-Do you support that, for the ML element, we define an inheritance model to prevent frame bloating when advertising complete information of other links?
+802.11be supports that, for the ML element, an inheritance model is defined to prevent frame bloating when advertising complete information of other links.

-Define the inheritance mechanism, similar to 11ax, so that the value of an element of a reported STA that is not present in a STA profile of a ML element in a frame sent by a reporting STA is the same as the element of the reporting STA, present elsewhere in the frame.
+Define the inheritance mechanism, similar to 802.11ax, so that the value of an element of a reported STA that is not present in a STA profile of a ML element in a frame sent by a reporting STA is the same as the element of the reporting STA, present elsewhere in the frame.